syncfusion-content/wpf-docs/wpf/TimePicker/SfTimeSelector.md

 We can changes the template for the each hour, minute or meridiem selector by using the `HourCellTemplate`,  `MinuteCellTemplate` or `MeridiemCellTemplate` which are available in the `SfTimeSelector`.

-N> The DataContext of Selection box is Syncfusion.UI.Xaml.Primitives.DateTimeWrapper.
+N> The DataContext of Hour, Minute, Meridiem Selection cell is [DateTimeWrapper](https://help.syncfusion.com/cr/wpf/Syncfusion.SfShared.Wpf~Syncfusion.Windows.Primitives.DateTimeWrapper.html).

 ## Change the HourCell Template

 We can change the hour selector template by using the [HourCellTemplate](https://help.syncfusion.com/cr/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfTimeSelector~HourCellTemplate.html) property.
-In that, we can add any image, icon or text with the hour values.
+In that, we can add like image, icon or text with the hour values.

 {% highlight xaml %}